koishijs/koishi/CODE_OF_CONDUCT.md

 or harmful.

-Maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, documentation edits, issues, and other contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.
+Maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, documentation, issues, and other contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.